 Excess of thyroid hormone (called hyperthyroidism) results in an acceleration of bone resorption (bone breakdown).
 When bone resorption (bone breakdown) happens at a quicker rate than the bone can grow back, the result is inevitably osteoporosis.

 Complete bone turnover usually happens in approximately 200 days, but excess thyroid hormone will lessen that number.
-It is estimated that one in 20 people will experience some form of thyroid dysfunction in their lifetime.
+It is estimated that one in 20 people will experience some form of thyroid dysfunction

 Presently there is no cure for hyperthyroidism but medications allow the condition to be managed.
 As the thyroid gland relies on iodine to manufacture thyroid hormones, antithyroid drugs work by altering the gland’s ability to use iodine.